PawseySC/container-workflows/_episodes/03-bio-example.md

 exercises: 0
 questions:
 objectives:
+- Run a real-world bioinformatics application in a docker container
+- Learn about Docker volumes

 keypoints:
 ---

-## Objective ##
-Run a real-world bioinformatics application in a docker container

-Learn about Docker volumes

 ### Running BLAST from a container ###
 We'll be running a BLAST (Basic Local Alignment Search Tool) example with a container from [BioContainers](https://biocontainers.pro).
-BLAST is a tool bioinformaticians use to compare a sample genetic sequence to a database of known seqeuences; it's one of the most widely used bioinformatic tools.
+BLAST is a tool bioinformaticians use to compare a sample genetic sequence to a database of known seqeuences; it's one of the most widely used bioinformatics tools.

 To begin, we'll pull the BLAST container (this will take a little bit):